stevenc49/stevenc49.github.io/_problems/mergeKSortedLinkedLists.md

 2) Pop them out and create a new linked list.

-time is O(n*logk) where n=total number of elements in k list space is O(n) to hold all elements in minHeap
+time is O(n*logk) where n=total number of elements in k list
+- because each insert into minheap is logk, and we do it n times for each element

+space is O(n) to hold all elements in minHeap

 {% highlight python %}